A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Numerical Results

 \subsection{Results on FPCA}

 For the FPCA problem \eqref{prob: FPCA ref minmax}, we generate the data points $\{a_i\}_{i=1}^N$ independently according to the standard Gaussian distribution as in \cite{xu2023efficient2} and divide them into $m=N$ groups.
 We compare RADA-RGD with the single-loop algorithms ARPGDA \cite{xu2023efficient2}, RADMM \cite{li2023riemannian}, and DSGM \cite{beck2023dynamic}.
 Note that the existing convergence guarantees for RADMM and DSGM do not apply to FPCA since the mapping $\mathcal{A}$ is nonlinear.
 For RADA-RGD, we set $ \beta_{1}=10^4m^2\sqrt{r}$, $T_k\equiv5$, and $\varepsilon=10^{-8}$.
 For ARPGDA, we set $\beta_{k}={10^3m^2\sqrt{r}}/{k^{1.5}}$.
 For DSGM and RADMM, we set the smoothing parameter $\lambda_k={10}/{k^{1/3}}$.
 For RADMM, a significant effort is devoted to fine-tuning the penalty parameter in the augmented Lagrangian function, and the choice $\sigma_{k}=10^{-7}k^{1.5}$ is found to work well in our tests.
 It should be noted that although this choice of $\sigma_k$ violates the convergence condition in \cite{li2023riemannian}, the resulting RADMM demonstrates superior numerical performance.
-We terminate the compared algorithms if the improvement in $\Phi$ is less than $10^{-8}$ over $1000$ consecutive iterations.
+For the compared algorithms, a more relaxed criterion is employed: The algorithm is terminated if the improvement in $\Phi$ is less than $10^{-8}$ over $1000$ consecutive iterations.
 The maximum number of iterations for all algorithms is set as 20000.